Jcrash29/jcrash29.github.com/travels/_posts/2016-8-9-SuperiorAdventure.md

 ---
 {% include JB/setup %}

 In early August my family and four large dogs took a trip to Grand Marais for a week.
-These are the men and woman of the trip,  this is their story.
+These are the men and women of the trip,  this is their story.

 possible working titles: